theharshgupta/urap-scrape/texas/texas_deprecated/README.md

 | :---          |    :---:                           |          ---:                          | ---:  |
 | TesseractNotFound | Invalid path to Tesseract | [link](https://stackoverflow.com/questions/50951955/pytesseract-tesseractnotfound-error-tesseract-is-not-installed-or-its-not-i) | ocr() function in pdfReader.py |
 | No wkhtmltopdf executable found | Invalid path to wkhtmltopdf | [link](https://stackoverflow.com/questions/27673870/cant-create-pdf-using-python-pdfkit-error-no-wkhtmltopdf-executable-found) | downloadUsingPDFKit() function in scrapeHelpers.py |
-## Scrape
-`texas\main.py` manipulates data of a locally stored CSV of all the plans (downloaded from the main website).
-First, Spanish data rows are filtered from the downloaded CSV.
-### PDF Downloading
-1. The `parse_csv` function takes the file path of the CSV

 #### Run